kartik-venugopal/aural-player/README.md

 * All releases are universal binaries, i.e. capable of running on both Intel and Apple Silicon Macs.

-* Due to limited time, I can only officially support macOS Big Sur and later macOS versions going forward.
-The app should still work on older systems (going back to Sierra), but I can no longer make guarantees or troubleshoot issues on older systems.

-### Media keys support

-Your Mac media keys should work with Aural right out of the box (assuming you granted Aural Accessibility permissions on first app launch), but if for some reason the media keys don't work, follow the steps listed [here](https://github.com/kartik-venugopal/aural-player/wiki/Enabling-media-keys-support).

 ______

 ## Building the app

-All you need is Xcode 12.2+ and the [source code](https://github.com/kartik-venugopal/aural-player/releases/latest) (a working knowledge of Swift would help !).
+All you need is Xcode 15 and the [source code](https://github.com/kartik-venugopal/aural-player/releases/latest) (a working knowledge of Swift would help !).
 It is recommended to use the source code from the latest release (as opposed to the master branch) as code between releases can be buggy / unstable.

 Read the [quick start guide](https://github.com/kartik-venugopal/aural-player/wiki/Building-and-running-Aural-Player-(quick-start-guide)) for more details.

 ## Documentation

 All the documentation can be found on the [wiki](https://github.com/kartik-venugopal/aural-player/wiki).

+NOTE - Documentation generally lags behind app development, so pages may contain slightly outdated info from older app versions.

 #### Some pages to get you started